the-turing-way/the-turing-way/book/content/version_control/vcs-github.md

 git pull origin master
 ```

-When everyone's has a copy of the project on their personal branch (checkout to your branch with `git checkout branch-name`), they can *push* their changes to their branch by using the following command:
+When everyone has a copy of the project on their personal branch (checkout your branch with `git checkout branch-name`), they can *push* their changes to their branch by using the following command:

 ```
 git push origin branch-name